jasmith590/atom-theme-port/README.md

-# Atom Theme Port - A PhpStorm and Webstorm theme
+# Atom Theme Port - A PhpStorm and WebStorm theme

 ## Install